 Music literature from its ancient beginnings through the Middle Ages and the Renaissance is studied.
 Included are plainchant, polyphony, sacred and secular music, and problems in early notation.

-Prerequisite: MUS 205 and MUS 206 and either MUS 203 or MUS 230, or consent of instructor.
+Prerequisite: MUS 205 or MUS 205W and MUS 206 or MUS 206W, and either MUS 203 or MUS 230, or consent of instructor.

 Offered: Spring (even years).